aharita/engineer-to-leader/docs/senior-to-staff/module-4/index.md

 *   **The Observability Gap:**
     *   *Senior:* "I added a `console.log`."
     *   *Staff:* "That goes to stdout and disappears.
 Add a structured log with a trace ID so I can actually find it in Datadog when the customer complains."

+---

+## 4. Summary

+* **Buy before you build.** You sell socks, not custom auth systems.
+Use Auth0, use Stripe, use whatever lets you ship faster.
+* **Know your doors.** Two-way doors (reversible): move fast.
+One-way doors (databases, languages, face tattoos): move slow.
+* **Obsess over NFRs.** The feature "works" until 100,000 users hit it at once and it costs $5 per click.
+Latency, cost, security—these are the silent killers.
+* **Have an exit strategy.** Never adopt a technology unless you can imagine how to migrate off of it.
+If you can't delete it, don't create it.

+Architecture is the art of making decisions you'll regret slightly less than the alternatives.
+Choose wisely, and document why.